breadknock/Owen-Turing-Machine-Simulator/README.md

 - Show number of states and transitions
 - Show number transitions when doing multiple inputs

-- Only allow for user to select TM type when a new TM is created
+- ~~Only allow for user to select TM type when a new TM is created~~
+    - Automatically detect TM type when opening machine
 - ~~Allow user to open Turing Machine file from command-line~~
 - Allow user to select TM type on command-line
 - Allow for user to create comments